morgano5/fm4j/README.md

 # fm4j

-File monitoring library for Java.
+File monitoring library for Java in Linux.
 The goal of this is provide a library with file monitoring capabilities to solve some problems I found on existing solutions.
 I needed a way to monitor a huge tree of directories for adding, deleting, changing AND moving files.

 The reason I couldn't use Jnotify is that it is based on Linux inofity calls that depend on kernel memory, which runs out very quickly when trying to